yqlbu/hikariai-web/web/content/blog/25-GitOps-101-Whats-It-All-About.md

 Packaging.
 Application validation.
 Infrastructure changes.
 Because of everything that was required, Kubernetes was the ecosystem of choice for GitOps projects.
-The Kuberentes platform is the perfect solution because of improved developer productivity, higher reliability, increased flexibility, enhanced operational flexibility, improved auditability, compliance, and security.
+The Kubernetes platform is the perfect solution because of improved developer productivity, higher reliability, increased flexibility, enhanced operational flexibility, improved audibility, compliance, and security.

 As GitOps evolved, the definition of “microservices” also changed to accommodate more movement.